conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 > Parse raw conventional commits

-Adapted from code originally written by @ajoslin in [conventional-changelog](https://github.com/ajoslin/conventional-changelog).

 ## Conventional Commit Message Format

-A minimum input should contain the raw message.
+A minimum input should contain a raw message.

 Each commit message consists of a a **header**, a **body** (optional) and a **footer** (optional).